 Johnny D's 2016As Johnny D’s is about to close, a lot of us who worked there have been called for interviews.
 The club’s upcoming exit made the front page of The Boston Globe.
 It’s a big deal in this city … Johnny D’s has become an institution, winning national awards and featuring live performances by Dixie Chicks, Allison Krause, Neil Young, and Irma Thomas whose 60’s hit “Time is on my side” was later a smash cover for the Rolling Stones.

 So, along with owner Carla DeLellis and others, last week I wound up talking about Johnny D’s with Amelia Mason of Boston’s National Public Radio Station, WBUR.
 (You can read the full transcript and Amelia’s oral history of our nightspot here.
-The actual broadcast on WBUR 90.9 was on the afternoon of 3/10; it may be aired again, so check their upcoming schedule. )
+The actual broadcast on WBUR 90.9 was on the afternoon of 3/10/16. )

 (Don’t forget to check out Amelia Mason’s great piece on Johnny D’s.
 Again, it’s http://artery.wbur.org/2016/03/04/johnny-ds .)